Boundary Road, Newark, Nottinghamshire NG24

 A church built in the late 1970s, with a somewhat fortified external air, striking octagonal plan and atmospheric internal lighting effects.

-Although there is evidence of Catholic worship in Newark from the early 19th century, the Catholic community first made its presence really felt in 1836, when a large new church with a tall west tower and adjoining presbytery were built in Parliament Street.
-The church was opened on July 2 1837.
+Although there is evidence of Catholic worship in Newark from the early nineteenth century, the Catholic community first made its presence really felt in 1836, when a large new church with a tall west tower and adjoining presbytery were built in Parliament Street.
+The church was opened on 2 July 1837.
 White’s Directory of 1853 states that it cost £3,000 and seated about 1,000.
-This church, described in CBR 1976 as ‘a rather gaunt and dilapidated early Victorian Gothic building, located in a somewhat run- down part of the town’ was closed in the 1970s and replaced with the present building.
-This was built on a cleared site further away from the centre of the town, but considered to be a more convenient location for the majority of the congregation.
-The architects were Horsley, Currall and Associates of Stafford.
+This church, described in the Catholic Building Review (1976) as ‘a rather gaunt and dilapidated early Victorian Gothic building, located in a somewhat run-down part of the town’ was closed in the 1970s and replaced with the present building.
+This was built on a cleared site further from the centre of the town, but considered to be more convenient for the majority of the congregation.
+The architects were Horsley, Currall & Associates of Stafford.
 Work started in 1976 but building was delayed by construction problems (the roof had to be rebuilt) and subsequent litigation, but the completed church was finally blessed and consecrated by Bishop McGuinness on 19 July 1979.
 The church was designed to seat 326.
 Its interior was planned with flexibility in mind e.g. with sacristies which could be removed if additional seating was required.

 Original Date: 1976

 Conservation Area: No

 Listed Grade: Not Listed